STEllAR-GROUP/hpx/README.rst

 Citing
 ======

-In publications, please use our publication in The Journal of Open Source Software as the main citation for HPX: |JOSS|.
+In publications, please use our paper in The Journal of Open Source Software as the main citation for HPX: |JOSS|.
 For referring to the latest release of HPX please use: |zenodo_doi|.